Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 97 **Good things ahead!**
-- DAY: Thursday, i woke up and went to class, skiped lunch , library to start hw and went to work Had a productive day!
+- DAY: Thursday, i woke up and had a productive day!!!! we went to ISG and i won $100 Scheels giftcard!!
+Had a productive day!

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.
 Happy 4th month Ivy!I will succeed this year in Jesus name!